darelovesdata/ecommerce-market-analytics/docs/CASE_STUDY.md

 This project demonstrates the relationship between data accessibility and business performance.
 When teams can answer critical business questions in minutes instead of hours, they make faster decisions.
 When decisions are based on current data instead of week-old reports, outcomes improve.

-The architecture is replicable across e-commerce verticals: fashion, health supplements, consumer electronics, and subscription services have all benefited from this framework.
+The architecture is replicable across e-commerce verticals: fashion, health supplements, consumer electronics and subscription services have all benefited from this framework.

 ## Key Takeaway